 If you are a national from outside the EEA, you can check whether you can work or not by looking at the visa stamp/entry clearance certificate in your passport.
 A restricted stamp indicates that you can work but this is limited to 10 or 20 hours per week depending on your level of study, you can work full-time during official vacation periods.

-International students should download the UKCISA worksheet "Working During Your Studies" for the latest information and advice on:
+International students should download the UK Council for International Student Affairs (UKCISA) worksheet "Working During Your Studies" for the latest information and advice on:

 passport stickers and identity cards

 number of hours you can work whilst studying in the UK